rocky-jaiswal/meetingman/README.md

-#A simple Rails app for demo
+#MeetingMan App

 1. bundle

 2. bundle exec rake db:migrate

-3. go to public/assets and run 'grunt server'
+3. go to public/assets and run 'grunt server' (we don't trust asset pipelining)

 3. bundle exec rails s

 4. Register as a user and login

-5. Submit form and have fun

 ##Please use Chrome for best results